Seq2Seq Models and Attention

 • Chatbot: User question → Bot answer

-These are handled by Sequence-to-Sequence (Seq2Seq) models, typically using an Encoder-Decoder architecture.
+These are handled by Seq2Seq models, which rely on the Encoder-Decoder architecture.

 1. Encoder-Decoder Architecture

-The standard Seq2Seq model consists of two RNNs (or LSTMs/GRUs):
+The standard Seq2Seq model historically consisted of two RNNs (or LSTMs/GRUs):

-1. Encoder: Reads the input sequence one step at a time and produces a final hidden state (context vector).
+1. Encoder: Reads the input sequence one step at a time and produces a final hidden state (the context vector).
 This vector is supposed to capture the “meaning” of the entire input.

 2. Decoder: Takes the context vector as its initial state and generates the output sequence one token at a time.